We depend on our volunteer

 day a week, every student has a chance to report on an article he has read.
 The reports are not read, but are given

-in the student's own words to his group of five or six students, aided by a native English speaker.
-We are very grateful to
+in the student's own words to his group of four or five students, aided by a native English speaker.
+We are very grateful

 Would you like to be one of our

 volunteers?
 Where else can you contribute to international understanding, learn a lot, and have a wonderful time,

 all at the same time?
 Contact me at email@example.com.

 sign-up list is accessible on the link below.
 I am pleased that we have enough people who are willing to donate their

 time and experience to our students.
 However, I don't want it to become a chore.
 I don't

 want anyone to feel that he or she is obligated